 - You can add some custom twists like in-built face tune for pics.
 Sure that may drive the dating app development price tag higher, but some users will definitely appreciate this.

-- Additional custom features for a dating app may include video messaging, calls, custom stickers and in-app gifts and other sweet little perks to break the ice and foster going offline.
+- Additional custom features for a dating app may include video messaging; in-app calls; custom stickers; in-app gifts, stickers and emoticons; and other sweet little perks to break the ice.

 - Make the messaging free and unlimited like Tinder and Grindr does.